xwzliang/freqtrade/docs/strategy-callbacks.md

 Whenever the returned direction or trigger price differs from the currently open conditional order, Freqtrade cancels the existing order and places a new one with the requested trigger price.
 The bot persists these orders just like regular entries, so database exports, RPC output and notifications remain consistent.

 !!! note
-    Once a conditional order triggers and the resulting trade remains open, Freqtrade suppresses additional conditional entries in the same direction.
-Any outstanding conditional orders pointing in that direction are cancelled automatically and new ones will only be scheduled after the triggered trade exits.
+    Once a conditional order triggers for a pair and the resulting trade remains open, Freqtrade suppresses additional conditional entries in the same direction for that pair.
+Outstanding conditional orders for the pair/direction are cancelled automatically and new ones will only be scheduled after that trade exits.

+You can inspect why a conditional instruction did not result in a new order via the bot logs.
+Set `conditional_order_log_info = True` on your strategy class to emit those messages at INFO instead of DEBUG level.

 !!! info
     Conditional orders rely on trigger/stop functionality exposed by the exchange through ccxt.
 By default the bot sends the trigger price using the `triggerPrice` parameter.
 If your exchange requires a different parameter name you can override `_ft_has_params` for the exchange in your configuration.